shaneCoursera/CourseProjectForGettingAndCleaningData/README.md

 the features for a subject in the subjectFile was in the same row in the activityFile and featureFile), we can just use the data.frame command to combine the three frames into one.

-### Step 1.1.4 : Build data.frame

 ```{r}
 df <- data.frame(subjectFrame, activityFrame, featureFrame)
 ```
-The number of columns in the 'df' dataFrame will be 561.
+The number of columns in the 'df' dataFrame will be 563 (subject, activity and the 561 features)

 Step 1.2 : Call 'buildDataSet' function from 'myrunx' function